blacktop/docker-idapro/README.md

            blacktop/idapro /data/bin
 ```

-> **NOTE:** ⚠️ This is the IDA Free version and does not seem to be able to do heaadless analysis.
+> **NOTE:** ⚠️ This is the IDA Free version and does not seem to be able to do headless analysis.

 To persist settings across sessions: